 Unfortunately, there is absolutely no way to predict who will suffer from altitude sickness - you could be the healthiest guy in the world or a chain-smoker with a beer gut, the sickness does not discriminate.

 Additionally, as the symptoms have a lot to do with how quickly your body goes from one altitude to another, just because you didn't suffer it on your last hike where you were properly acclimatised, doesn't mean you won't feel unwell on your arrival to La Paz on a flight from the beach.

-The vast majority of us live much closer to sea level than we realise, and if that's the case then you need at least a few days to acclimatise to any significant altitude.
-Your body needs to get used to functioning properly on less oxygen and that process takes time.
+The vast majority of us live much closer to sea level than we realise, and if that's the case then you need at least a few days to acclimatise to any significant altitude shift.
+Essentially, your body needs to get used to functioning properly on less oxygen and that process simply takes time.

-Secondly, and as boring as it sounds, avoid the booze and cigarettes and drink plenty of water whilst you're at altitude.
+Secondly, and as boring as it sounds, avoid the booze and cigarettes and drink plenty of water whilst you're at altitude and adjusting to it.

 How do you treat it?

 Should you experience the milder symptoms (nausea, headache, fatigue), the important thing is to recognise that you may be suffering from altitude sickness and for the time being not ascend any higher - if your body is already struggling, going any higher is only going to make you feel more unwell.

 If the symptoms occur whilst you are simply in a city at altitude, you have little option but to rest and take as long as necessary for your body to acclimatise.
 Refrain from putting any extra stress on your body in the meantime and stay hydrated.
 It is very unlikely that you would become desperately unwell in this situation, but do seek medical assistance should you become concerned.

 Should you experience the tell-tale signs whilst you are out trekking at high altitude, you must stop and only continue when you feel well again.
 If you begin to get worse, you MUST descend to a lower altitude and, if the symptoms do not abate, consider ending the trek.